Language curriculum for all middle and high school students, from beginners through advanced language speakers.

-From true beginners to experienced language learners.
-Middlebury-Monterey uses the nationally recognized ACTFL (American Council on the Teaching of Foreign Languages) proficiency scale to measure student growth.
+From true beginners to experienced language learners, the Academy uses the nationally recognized American Council on the Teaching of Foreign Languages (ACTFL) proficiency scale to measure student growth.
 Students take an adaptive assessment to measure their starting and ending proficiency levels.
 During the program, the curriculum provides customized can-do statements and performance tasks to gauge student performance on a daily basis.
 At the end of the program, students and parents receive a comprehensive Academic Report that details the student’s performance.

 We encourage parents to present the Academic Report to their child’s classroom teacher or world language department chair who will then be able to measure the student’s progress in comparison to their own curriculum and place them appropriately.